Automattic/jetpack/readme.txt

 **Major Enhancements**

-* Jetpack Search now includes more options to customize the look of the Search overlay: you can hide the Sort option, or change the default sorting option.
+* Jetpack Search now includes more options to customize the look of the Search overlay: you can choose between minimal and expanded results, you can hide the Sort option, or change the default sorting option.
 * Jetpack Ads: you can now enable a "Do Not Sell My Personal Information" link as specified in the California Consumer Privacy Act (CCPA) for California site visitors to opt-out of targeted advertising.

 **Enhancements**